Staying on Track

 Features

-• Free online course
+• Free online course.

-• Ranges of resources to provide practical strategies to help people in times of distress
+• Ranges of resources to provide practical strategies to help people in times of distress.

-Country of origin
+Country of origin New Zealand

 Clinical review

-Read a clinical review of this app
+Read a clinical review below.

 Security and privacy Does the app:

-• collect medical information?
+• Collect medical information?
 Yes

-• require a login?
+• Require a login?
 Yes

-• have password protection?
+• Have password protection?
 Yes

-• have a privacy policy?
+• Have a privacy policy?
 Yes

-• require internet access?
+• Require internet access to use?
 Yes

 Cost Free

-Advertisements This app contains no ads
+Advertisements This app contains no ads.

 Staying on Track is an online course that provides a range of tools to help you cope with worries and challenges during the COVID-19 pandemic.
 It consists of one illustrated lesson, supported by a lesson summary and helpful resources.